DhruviMandaviya/DhruviMandaviya/README.md

 I'm a developer with over **4 years of experience** crafting mobile and web solutions using modern technologies.
 My journey began with Android and iOS development, evolved into cross-platform magic with **Flutter** and **React Native**, and now I'm diving deep into **AI-powered apps** and **full-stack development** using **Python, SQL, and RAG models**.

+- 👨‍💻 All of my projects are available at

+- 💬 Ask me about **Python, CI/CD, React.Js, Vue.js, SQL, MongoDB, GraphQL**

+- 📫 How to reach me **mdhruvim@gmail.com**

+- 📄 Know about my experiences

 ### 🏆 Achievements
   - 🏆 **Best Innovation Project** – AI Travel Planner
   - 🌟 **Star Performer Award**